SvenWesterbeek/DeHNSSo/README.md

 ### Base Flow

 The base flow is the solution to the incompressible boundary layer equation found using an in-house solver.
 The base flow simulation was performed on a fine equidistant numerical grid of 2000 streamwise stations by 100 collocation points and stored here in the BF structure.
-The boundary layer solver is not part DeHNSSo a
+The boundary layer solver is not part of the package that comes with DeHNSSo.

-Running this case exactly as given will result in the figure XX from Westerbeek et al. (2023).
+Running this case exactly as given will result in the date used to plot Figure 8 from Westerbeek et al. (2023).

 ## Swept-wing boundary layer: Stationary crossflow instability

 In the second example, the stability of a swept-wing boundary layer is assessed nonlinearly for stationary crossflow instabilities.
 The boundary layer is simulated on a flat plate mimicking the experiments of Rius-Vidales et al. (2021).
 This is done by imposing a fitted external velocity distribution on the top boundary of the base flow simulation as presented in Casacuberta et al. (2022).
 The external velocity is given by the equation:

-[insert Ue equation]
+### And holds for all cases described hereafter.

 ### Domain description and reference values

-The problem is described additionally by the streamwise coordinate ranging from x = [] m.
+The problem is described additionally by the streamwise coordinate ranging from x = 220 m.
 The domain height is set to 0.02 m.
-The reference length, defined as the Blasius length at the inflow is l\_ref = 1.817 e-4 m.
-The external velocity at the inflow is U\_ref = 20.847 m/s.
-The kinematic viscosity of the flow is 1.47e-5 such that the global Reynolds number is 257.53.
+The reference length, defined as the Blasius length at the inflow is l\_ref = 2.1394-4 m.
+The external velocity at the inflow is U\_ref = 15.1 m/s.
+The kinematic viscosity of the flow is 1.47e-5 such that the global Reynolds number is 220.

 ### Base Flow

-The base flow data is an interpolated version of DNS results using INCA (cite) for the problem as described in the previous paragraph.
-This data was kindly provided by J. Casacuberta who performed a full DNS simulation for this problem in (cite).
+The base flow data is an interpolated version of DNS results using INCA Hickel and Adams (2008), Hickel et al.(2014) for the problem as described in the previous paragraph.
+This data was kindly provided by J. Casacuberta who performed a full DNS simulation for this problem in J. Casacuberta et al. (2022).

 ### Numerical domain and buffer